 On November 13, 2016, a concert — Love & Music — was held in Connie’s honor.
 More than 70 musicians, poets, dancers, and speakers came together at Roulette, in Brooklyn, to pay tribute to an artist who was an inspiration to all who knew and loved her, and whose generosity and capacity for joy informed every aspect of her life.

-Artist Jeff Schlanger “recorded” the concert with on-the-spot paintings, which he assembled into a book dedicated to Connie.
+Artist Jeff Schlanger “recorded” the concert with a series of on-the-spot paintings which he assembled into a book dedicated to Connie.
 A digital reproduction of the book can be seen HERE.
 Photographer Scott Friedlander’s images of the concert can be seen HERE.

 Note from New Artists: This bio is a general overview of Connie’s recording and performing career.
 Any omissions or errors are unintentional and will be corrected over time.